Japan financial watchdog to order TSE to improve operations after daylong outage

 The directive calling for measures to prevent a recurrence came at a time when Prime Minister Yoshihide Suga is trying to bolster Japan’s status as a global financial hub and making efforts to attract more investment from abroad.

+TSE President and CEO Koichiro Miyahara has decided to step down to take responsibility for the outage, according to a source with knowledge of the matter.

+His resignation is expected to be announced later in the day in a news conference by JPX CEO Akira Kiyota.

-It will be the fourth time that the financial watchdog has given such an order to the TSE.
-The last one was issued in August 2012 following a system glitch in that month that led to a temporary suspension of all derivatives trading.
+It will be the fourth time that the financial watchdog has given the TSE an improvement order.
+The last was issued in August 2012 following a system glitch in that month that led to a temporary suspension of all derivatives trading.

 The latest shutdown was caused by a setting error, which prevented an automatic backup from activating after a memory failure in the TSE’s trading system.
 The shutdown also betrayed its inability to promptly resume trading in the event of an unexpected occurrence.